beam-telemetry/telemetry_metrics/docs/writing_reporters.md

 PigeonReporter.start_link(metrics: metrics)
 ```

-If the reporter doesn't support metrics of particular type, it should log a warning or return an
+If the reporter doesn't support metrics of particular type, it may either:

-error.
+  1. Log a warning and discard the metric
+  2. Log a warning and convert the metric to an equivalent type.
+For example, a reporter may convert an histogram into a summary or simpler metric in case it is not supported

+We recommend all reporters to include a summary table of which metrics are supported and their equivalents on the adapter terminology.

 ### Attaching event handlers